Finding the right officiant should be a Love Connection!

 I became a minister of the Universal Life Church in 2002, when the internet was still newish.
-I stumbled on a ULC website and couldn’t resist the blinking button proclaiming “Ordain Me Now!”
+I stumbled on a ULC website and couldn’t resist the blinking “Ordain Me Now!” button.
 I clicked, printed out my “Minister’s Credentials,” and proceeded to tell all my friends that I was now CLERGY, because anyone who knew me would laugh as much as I did at the idea.
 But something unexpected happened...within a week, one of my friends referred me to her friend who was just beginning to plan her wedding.
 When they called, I assured the couple that they really didn’t want me as their officiant, since I had no idea what I was doing.
 But they liked what my friend had to say about me and we hit it off on the phone.
 Long story short: we met, designed a ceremony, and I performed their wedding.

-Before I started marrying people, I didn’t even know I LIKED weddings.
+Before I started marrying people, I didn’t even think I LIKED weddings.
 But from that very first ceremony, I was hooked.
 I soon realized that what I liked about spirituality and religion during my youth was the ritual, not the god part.
 I believe that ritual is a human need, and that creating ceremony together feeds a deep human yearning.
 Even as agnostics, atheists, and humanists, we can celebrate and honor each other with ritual and tradition.
 So finding this opportunity to do ceremony with people – to be involved in their lives in this intimate and heartfelt way – was tremendously gratifying and fun.

-In 2008 I discovered a website describing Spiritual Humanism, which fuses ritual with the principles of connection with other human beings and scientific inquiry…right up my alley!
+In 2008 I found a website describing Spiritual Humanism, which fuses ritual with the principles of connection with other human beings and scientific inquiry…right up my alley!
 I now marry couples as a Spiritual Humanist Ordained Clergy Person (OCP).

 I also am ordained as a minister of the First Church of Atheism, as well as the Church of the Flying Spaghetti Monster.
 Be sure to let me know which ordination you’d like me to invoke when I sign your marriage license.